 The Voodoo Village is the center of the Voodoo culture in Memphis.
-It's a notoriously secluded community of locals who practice some sort of mixture of African Voodoo, Native American beliefs and Freemasonic practices.
+It's a notoriously secluded community of locals who practice a mixture of African Voodoo, Native American beliefs and Freemasonic practices.

-Rumors of animal sacrifice, chanting, black magic and other bizarre rituals abound, and although most of this "voodoo" nonsense is prejudice and hearsay, there are a lot of accounts of strange experiences in or around the Voodoo Village.
-No photographs are allowed inside the Village or even from the outside, supposedly because photographs can reveal all the ghosts of those who died there, perhaps, before their time.
+Rumors of animal sacrifice, chanting, black magic and other bizarre rituals abound, and although most of this "voodoo" nonsense is prejudice and hearsay, there are many accounts of strange experiences in or around the Voodoo Village.
+No photographs are allowed inside the Village or even from the outside, supposedly because photographs can reveal the ghosts of those who died there, perhaps, before their time.

 Is any of it true?
 You be the judge.
-But I'm staying the hell away from this kinky village.
+But I'm staying the hell away from this spooky village.